albar965/littlenavmap-manual/src/en/CONNECT.rst

 *Little Navmap* can connect directly if all programs are running on the same computer.
 The *Little Navconnect* agent is needed if *Little Navmap* is used on a remote computer.

+The *Little Xpconnect* has to be installed in X-Plane to allow *Little Navmap* connecting to X-Plane.

 Local Connection
 ~~~~~~~~~~~~~~~~